an4kein/REST_API/README.md

     - Attempt to bypass restrictions on access with IDOR
     - Modifying the resquest with additional parameters like "&admin=True" or others
     - Modifying referrer headers that the application may expect

+### Access Coontrol Bug - Panera Bread

+Exposed API endpoint allowed for complete access to client information

+Sequetial numbering of client records allowed for easy enumeration of the entire user database.

+Resulted in tens of millions of client records being leaked

 Source: https://www.youtube.com/watch?v=ijalD2NkRFg&feature=youtu.be